SHOTAiiMURA/CalculatorIOS/README.md

 ![Calculator_qt](https://user-images.githubusercontent.com/71058334/127102818-616208d1-954f-4d62-9933-0f49dfa69d81.PNG)

 2. The color changes when the cursor is moved over the button.
+   ### INSERT GIF
-3. The numbers previously typed were displayed above the numbers shown on the main display.
+4. The numbers previously typed were displayed above the numbers shown on the main display.
+   ### INSERT GIF
 ## Key Programming Idea
 - avoiding infinite number
 - When the calculation is finished and the next number is entered, the previous number is automatically deleted.